-II.
-Any records generated related to intern complaints or grievances would also be stored in locked files, separate from interns' training files or on secure server.
+- II.
+Any records generated related to intern complaints or grievances would also be stored in locked files, separate from interns' training files or on secure server. - III.

-III.
 The Training Director communicates directly with Matched interns on the day of the APPIC Match, with follow up e-mailed correspondence confirming the Match results to both the intern and the intern's doctoral program Director of Training.
-E-mailed progress review is sent to doctoral program DCTs at the internship midpoint, and confirmation of completion is e-mailed to DCTs at the end of the internship.
+E-mailed progress review is sent to doctoral program DCTs at the internship midpoint, and confirmation of completion is e-mailed to DCTs at the end of the internship. - IV.

-IV.
 The Training Director provides confirmation of internship completion and other necessary communications with state licensing boards and other external agencies, as requested by internship graduates and with their signed release for such communications.

-Manual last revised June 2024, will be in effect for 2024-2025 internship training year.
+Manual last revised June 2025, will be in effect for the 2025-2026 internship year and planned for the coming year (2026-2027).